 Each year the FAI International Aerobatics Commission (CIVA) selects compulsory sequences for both Power and the Glider in the Advanced and Unlimited categories from proposals made by their member nations, including the USA.
-These sequences will normally be adopted for use in IAC sanctioned competitions if they are determined to be suitable by the IAC Board of Directors or its duly elected Executive committee.
+These sequences are evaluated by the IAC Board of Directors or its duly elected Executive committee and either adopted as-is or sent to the Known Sequence Subcommittee for modification as necessary for use in IAC sanctioned competitions.